 Prior to the Reformation, the Renaissance had given rise to a new interest in the natural world, expressed through more realistic art and the beginnings of the scientific method.
 Now, in light of Scripture’s portrayal of a good creation and the cultural mandate to care for it, the influence of the reformers expanded the scope of the arts and sciences.

 Works of art were no longer restricted to religious subjects.
-They could be about anything: landscapes, bowls of fruit and bottles of wine, everyday domestic scenes, even fantastic subjects drawn from the artist’s imagination.
-Likewise music could have non-religious lyrics, or no lyrics at all, just instrumental beauty for its own sake.
+They could be about anything – landscapes, bowls of fruit and bottles of wine, everyday domestic scenes, even fantastic subjects drawn from the artist’s imagination.
+Likewise, music could have non-religious lyrics or no lyrics at all, just instrumental beauty for its own sake.
 Scientific inquiry also progressed by quantum leaps, fuelled by the conviction that a wise God had created an orderly universe that could be understood and was worth discovering.
 What the Renaissance began, the Reformation buttressed with biblical truth.
 All of God’s creation had become a legitimate subject to celebrate and explore.

 All work is a divine calling

 Just as the entire natural order was now considered worthy of study and appreciation, so all forms of human labour came to be seen as valuable service to God.
-In the medieval church, there had been a sharp division between sacred and secular vocations, born more out of classical Greek philosophy than scriptural teaching.
+In the medieval church, there had been a sharp division between sacred and secular vocations, born more out of Greek philosophy than scriptural teaching.
 But in the wake of the Reformation, the wall between secular and sacred had been largely removed.
 Governors, soldiers, artists, homemakers, farmers, merchants and craftsmen were all doing the work of God, no less than pastors and theologians.
 This was the Protestant work ethic, marked by honesty, industry and conviction that one’s calling was a fulfillment of God’s purpose for their life.

-Democracy: the value and rights of the individual
+The value and rights of the individual

-As God’s image bearers, all humans possess intrinsic value and dignity that’s unique in all of creation.
+As God’s image bearers, all humans possess intrinsic value and dignity unique in all of creation.
 The reformers recognized and taught this truth, which in time gave shape to modern democratic societies, built around the rights and freedoms of the individual.
 The founders of the United States, for instance, believed it to be self-evident that all people are created equal and thus possess certain inalienable rights.
 Contemporary Western societies still take these truths for granted, even while largely rejecting the God who established them.
 In any event, it was via the Reformation that these biblical principles were brought into focus and came to dominate Western political thought.

 Activism and social justice

 The recognition that all people are created in the image of God naturally leads to a concern for social justice.
-In a fallen world, this realization doesn’t always dawn quickly or easily, which is why God in his word keeps reminding his people to care for the poor and defend the cause of the oppressed.
+In a fallen world, this realization doesn’t always dawn quickly or easily, which is why God in his Word keeps reminding his people to care for the poor and defend the cause of the oppressed.
 As the Reformation brought the light of Scripture into the public arena, people of faith began to take a more active role in these social causes.
 The abolition of slavery, prison reform, improved working and living conditions for the poor, and the establishment of women’s rights were all spearheaded by biblically informed Christian movements, mostly in Protestant countries.

-Looking ahead: the church must always be reforming
+The church must always be reforming

 Aside from the doctrine of justification by faith expressed in the five solas, the most vital legacy of the reformers was their insistence that the church must be semper reformanda, always reforming.
 In other words, the Reformation wasn’t a one-off event, a fact borne out by more than five centuries of cultural and church history.